rogerbarrow/Honeypot-AWS/README.md

 * Gitbash terminal.
 [Here](https://gitforwindows.org/)

 # Step 1: Create an instance; choose an Amazon Machine Image (AMI)
-* 1. Open the AWS Management Console and navigate to the EC2 service.
+* (1).
+Open the AWS Management Console and navigate to the EC2 service.
-* 2.Click on Launch Instance.
+* 2. Click on Launch Instance.
 Name it.
 I will call mine “honey_im_home”.
 * 3. Select an AMI from the list based on your requirements.
 For this guide, we'll use the Debian 11 AMI.